-Kinnon earned a Bachelor of Arts degree in English from the University of British Columbia, graduating with Class One Honors.
+Chris earned a Bachelor of Arts degree in English from the University of British Columbia, graduating with Class One Honors.
 He earned his Juris Doctor degree from the University of Michigan Law School, where he was a Clarence Darrow Scholar (three-year, full-tuition merit scholarship).
-While in law school, he interned at the National Labor Relations Board in Washington D.C., as a Peggy Browning Fellow, and was a contributing editor with the University of Michigan Journal of Law Reform.
+While in law school, he interned at the National Labor Relations Board in Washington, D.C., as a Peggy Browning Fellow, and was a contributing editor with the University of Michigan Journal of Law Reform.
+In 2022, Chris was awarded California Lawyer of the Year by the Daily Journal.

-Prior to law school, Kinnon was a municipal sanitation worker and an elected executive board member with the Canadian Union of Public Employees, Local 1004 (CUPE 1004).
-Before that, he was a recording artist signed to large record labels in Canada and the United States.
+Before law school, Chris was a municipal sanitation worker and an elected executive board member with the Canadian Union of Public Employees, Local 1004 (CUPE 1004).
+Before that, he was a recording artist signed to prominent record labels in Canada and the United States.

 University of Michigan Law School, J.D., 2017